dmotte/desktainer/example/README.md

 ## TODO new commands for testing

-TODO prerequisites: place your `.pem` file inside the `remote` dir, set the lognot bot token and chat ID
+TODO prerequisites: place your `.pem` file inside the `remote` dir, set the lognot bot token and chat ID, etc.

 TODO we use the [`remote-dir-run.sh`](https://github.com/dmotte/misc/blob/main/scripts/remote-dir-run.sh) script